bluegreen-labs/BGLabs_research_environment/README.md

 ## Python and CUDA

-Both workstation 1 and 2 run the default Ubuntu python versions.
-For reproducibility it is advised to work with virtual environments and install conda.

 In your home directory [download miniconda for Linux](https://docs.conda.io/en/latest/miniconda.html#linux-installers), and check the downloaded script using checksums.

 ```